kamalmukhalalaty/Data-Driven-Design-of-a-Data-Science-Masters-Curriculum/README.md

 <img src="https://github.com/kamalmukhalalaty/Data-Driven-Design-of-a-Data-Science-Masters-Curriculum/blob/main/Images/dendrogram_1.png">

-due to the large amount of terms analysed the dendrogram could be better interpreted by Zeroing in on the most popular languages and software platforms,
+Due to the large amount of terms analysed the dendrogram could be better interpreted by Zeroing in on the most popular languages and software platforms,

 <img src="https://github.com/kamalmukhalalaty/Data-Driven-Design-of-a-Data-Science-Masters-Curriculum/blob/main/Images/dendrogram_2.png">

 Here we see 6 clear clusters and it is nice to see that the clusters make sense.
 We also see languages like r and c tying into larger clusters that contain more specific skills.